eshem27/AI-Assignments/README.md

 ## 2. Dataset Location

 In the code I used "C:\\nis\DA3\WVS_subset.csv" path for the data.
-But the code itself will be in the GitHub Folder.
+But the code itself will be in the GitHub Folder (https://github.com/eshem27/AI-Assignments/blob/main/AI_HW1.ipynb).

 ## 3. Variables Description